k8port/Inheritance/README.md

 Projects completed from Chapter 7, Absolute Java, 5th edition by Walter Savitch.

-Programming projects demonstrate inheritance and encapsulation.
+Programming project demonstrating inheritance and encapsulation with different forms of payment.

 About me: